 Complete fee information for notary services is available here.

 What notarial services do you provide?
 Consular officers perform most services customarily provided by Notaries Public in the United States.
 Visit our U.S. Citizens Services webpage for more information and for a list of our notarial services.

 Does the Embassy/Consulate provide notary services to Indians or only to U.S. citizens?
 They are provided to either Indians or U.S. Citizens who need to have documents notarized for use in the U.S.

 How do I apply for a notary service?
-To apply for a notary service at the Embassy or Consulates in Brazil you have to schedule an appointment.
+To apply for a notary service at the Embassy or Consulates in India you have to schedule an appointment.
 Please check the Notary Services page for more information.

 I require a witness for my notarial.
 Can the Consular Officer be my witness?
 No, consular officers are unable to act as your witness.
 It is the applicant’s responsibility to provide his or her own witnesses.

 I’m not an American citizen but need a notarial service for use in the United States.
 Can I go to the Embassy for this service?
 Yes, we perform notarial services for non-American citizens – but only if the notarial is for use in the United States.

 Can you notarize my Medallion Signature Guarantee?
 Documents that require a “Medallion Signature Guarantee” for transfer of securities cannot be notarized at the U.S. Embassy.
 Please check with your financial institution for instructions.